-Laura has fifteen years’ work experience in the voluntary and public sector, developing expertise in community development, health policy and employment and health.
-From August 2016 she starts a specialist training post in Public Health medicine.
+Laura has had 15 years’ experience working in the voluntary and public sector, developing expertise in community development, health policy and employment and health.
+From August 2016 she starts a specialist training post in public health medicine.
 Laura was previously a trustee and chair of the London Gypsy Traveler Unit.

 Andrew has personal experience of homelessness, which led him to an understanding of client involvement.
 Through the Groundswell Enterprise Solutions program, he set up his own business in consultancy, training and research.
 Notable projects include being one of the main researchers on The Escape Plan.
 Andrew works in the substance use field and is a trained acupuncturist.

-Matt works as Director of Social Enterprise for Homeless Link, the national membership organisation for homelessness services.
+Matt works as director of social enterprise for Homeless Link, the national membership organisation for homelessness services.
 Previously he was CEO of Resource Information Service, a small information charity focused on homelessness and poverty.
-He has worked for homelessness services in London, Coventry and Rugby for over 30 years, including hostels, day centres and advice services.
+He has worked for homelessness services in London, Coventry and Rugby for more than 30 years, including hostels, day centres and advice services.
 Matt was previously chair of Threshold Housing Advice from 2006 to 2011.

 Dr. Al Story

-Al is the founder and Clinical Lead of the pan-London Find&Treat Service based out of University College Hospitals.
+Al is the founder and clinical lead of the pan-London Find & Treat Service based out of University College Hospitals.
 His core expertise is in tackling communicable diseases among homeless people, drug and alcohol users, prisoners and destitute migrants.
-His research interests include outreach, integrating point of care diagnostics on the street, case management, the inclusion of service users within MDTs and the use of internet technologies to promote engagement with health services and treatment continuity.
+His research interests include outreach, integrating point of care diagnostics on the street, case management, the inclusion of service users within multidisciplinary teams and the use of internet technologies to promote engagement with health services and treatment continuity.
 He is an original member of the Faculty for Homeless and Inclusion Health and the Pathway Team and a senior lecturer with the Farr Institute at University College London.

-Steve Wyler is an independent advisor and writer in the social sector.
-He is an associate of the Carnegie UK Trust, and a Board member of Community Links and Access (the Foundation for Social Investment).
+Steve is an independent advisor and writer in the social sector.
+He is an associate of the Carnegie UK Trust, and a board member of Community Links and Access (the Foundation for Social Investment).
 Previous roles have included CEO of Locality, the Development Trusts Association, and Homeless Network.
-He has worked as a consultant for grant making trusts, helped set up Social Enterprise UK, and has been a member of various Government advisory groups on localism, social enterprise, and the third sector.
+He has worked as a consultant for grant-making trusts, helped set up Social Enterprise UK, and has been a member of various Government advisory groups on localism, social enterprise, and the third sector.
 He was made OBE in 2011 for services to the Voluntary Sector.

 Lynn was a district nurse in Ealing and then worked in the field of primary and public health at the Royal College of Nursing for 21 years.
 During this time she became informed of the many problems related to poor housing and homelessness.
 She is now retired.